VCTLabs/scale14x-presentations/README.rst

 production-ready document formats with a text editor and make!"
 "No way!"
 "Way!"  (more than slightly incredulous, Martha listens carefully...)

-The core tool in this case is Pyhton Docutils, along with rst2pdf and a text editor (an editor with .rst support is handy but not required).
+The core tools in this case are Python Docutils and make, along with rst2pdf and a text editor (an editor with .rst support is handy but not required).
 For the same level of geeky graphics fun, we'll also add graphviz to the list, along with Inkscape for editing .svg files, and your favorite image tools.
 If you're a console person, have at it from the terminal prompt (you'll just need a viewer for nice